Degree: Master of Arts (M.A.)

 The Department of Sociology cooperates with a variety of research institutions in the field of social sciences, such as the Mannheim Centre for European Social Research (MZES), the newly founded Collaborative Research Center 884, and the GESIS Leibniz Institute for the Social Sciences.
 This is the perfect environment for you to gain practical experience, for example as a student assistant in leading research teams.

 One of the university’s great assets is its international campus.
 In Mannheim, you will meet students and acclaimed researchers from all over the world, and you can join one of our large international student organizations.
-You will also benefit from the fact that our academic calendar as been aligned with the international academic year.
+You will also benefit from the fact that our academic calendar has been aligned with the international academic year.
 In addition, we will support you if you want to go abroad.
-One option is to spend a period of study abroad at one of the school’s prestigious partner universities, such as Indiana University, the University of Haifa, the University of Toronto, or the University of Bergen.
+One option is to spend a period of study abroad at one of the school’s prestigious partner universities.

 The Career Support at the School of Social Sciences helps students find suitable internships and advises them on their first steps on the job market.